joeycoxonIT/osticket-prereqs/README.md

 - After renaming the file, right-click it and select “Properties” -> “Security” -> “Advanced”, “Disable inheritance”, then “Remove all inherited permissions”
 </p>
 <br />

+<h3>Assign permissions in "ost-config.php"</h3>
 <p>

+- After renaming "ost-config.php", right-click it and select “Properties” -> “Security” -> “Advanced”, “Disable inheritance”, then “Remove all inherited permissions”
-Next, click “add” under permission entries.
+- Next, click “add” under permission entries.
 </p>
 <p>
 <img src="https://i.imgur.com/1W34PVn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Click “Select a principal”
+- Click “Select a principal”
 </p>
 <p>
 <img src="https://i.imgur.com/y3tyIig.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-In the text box above the “Advanced” button, add permissions for the admins of your company then press “OK”.
+- In the text box above the “Advanced” button, add permissions for admins, then press “OK”.
 However, for this tutorial, we will allow permissions for “everyone”.
 </p>
 <p>
 <img src="https://i.imgur.com/DLHZtdb.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Select the permissions you want to give.
-For this tutorial, we will check “Full Control”.
+- Select the permissions you want to give.
+For this tutorial, we will enable “Full Control”.
 </p>
 <p>
 <img src="https://i.imgur.com/mWFI6CJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Once all that’s done, click “Apply” then “OK” at the bottom right of the “permission entries” tab.
+- Once all that’s done, click “Apply” then “OK” at the bottom right of the “permission entries” tab.
 Then click “OK” in the tab below.
 </p>
 <p>
 <img src="https://i.imgur.com/izaW4lk.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>
 </p>
 <br />

+<h3>16) Continue osTicket Setup</h3>
 <p>

-Now that you have successfully given admin permissions, go back to the osTicket page in your browser then click “continue”, which will send you to the login info page.
-Once you’re there, create your account (note - the email for your “Admin User” account needs to be different from your “Help Desk User” email).
+- Go back to the osTicket page in your browser and click “continue”, which will send you to the login info page.
+- Create your account (note - the email for your “Admin User” account needs to be different from your “Help Desk User” email).
 </p>
 <br />

+<h3>17) Install HeidiSQL</h3>
 <p>

-Once you have entered the login info for both accounts, you will find a third column called “Database Settings”.
-Before we enter anything, we need to go back to our “osTicket Installation Files” folder and install HeidiSQL
+- Once you have entered the login info for both accounts, you will find a third column called “Database Settings”.
+Before entering anything, go back to the “osTicket Installation Files” folder and install HeidiSQL
 </p>
 <p>
 <img src="https://i.imgur.com/WAFwt0d.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Once that’s done, make sure “Launch HeidiSQL” is checked then click “Finish.”
+- Once that’s done, ensure “Launch HeidiSQL” is checked then click “Finish.”
 </p>
 <p>
 <img src="https://i.imgur.com/S3xwxia.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-After you click finish, you will find an updates page.
+- After you click finish, you will find an updates page.
 You can click “Skip” for now.
 </p>
 <br />
 <p>

-Now that you’re at the “Session manager” page, you want to create a new session.
+- Now that you’re at the “Session manager” page, you want to create a new session.
 At the bottom left of the page, click “New” then type in your password for “MySQL Server”.
 Then click “Open” at the bottom of the page.
 </p>
 <p>
 <img src="https://i.imgur.com/52JOnIF.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>
 <p>

-Now we will create a database called “osTicket”.
+- Now we will create a database called “osTicket”.
 Right click “Unnamed” then select “Create new” -> “Database”.
 Once that’s done, name the database “osTicket”
 </p>
 <p>
 <img src="https://i.imgur.com/LmxYaMl.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>